 Nitrogen uptake, nitrogen use efficiency and regulation of ammonium transport:

-Phosphorus (P) in the form of phosphate is another important macronutrient for plants.
-Global P stocks are limited and P in the soil is often only available to plant roots to a very small extent.
-We are investigating genetic components of P efficiency traits in white lupin (with cluster roots) and in modern and old genotypes as well as in landraces of maize.
-New genetic components have been uncovered, but also management options using biofertilisers (microbial and non-microbial) without intrinsic nutritional value have been investigated.
-Of particular relevance here is the rhizosphere, the soil around the roots, which is crucially influenced by plant exudates.
-Its microbial communities of bacteria and fungi are also crucial for plant health.
+Phosphorus (P) in the form of phosphate is another essential macronutrient for plants.
+Given the limited global phosphorus reserves and the fact that phosphate is often only available in very small amounts to plant roots in the soil, the efficient use of this nutrient represents a significant challenge.
+In our research, we investigate the genetic components of phosphorus efficiency in modern and ancient genotypes, as well as landraces of maize.
+New genetic markers have already been identified that enable improved phosphorus uptake and utilization.
+A particular focus is on the rhizosphere, the soil region surrounding the roots, which is strongly influenced by plant exudates.
+The microbial communities of bacteria and fungi in the rhizosphere play a crucial role in phosphorus availability and plant health.

 Micronutrients in seeds and grains: